sad-spirit/pg-builder/docs/base.rst

     :ref:`parent node references <base-parent>`

 ``__serialize()`` / ``__unserialize()``
-    These are needed to support caching of ASTs.
+    These are needed to support :ref:`caching of ASTs <parsing-cache>`.

 .. _base-nodelist: